 Your child has been diagnosed with bronchiolitis, which is a viral infection causing inflammation in the small airways in the lungs.
-It is most common in children under 2 years of age.
+It's most common in children under 2 years of age.
 It usually starts as a cold and then gets worse.
 Some children with bronchiolitis are hospitalized because they need oxygen to help them breathe or because they are dehydrated and need more fluids.
 Here are some instructions to help you care for your child.

 Make sure your child drinks plenty of fluids to prevent dehydration.
 Ask your child’s doctor how much to give.